nithinjose-tech/qmos_readTheDoc/index.rst

 Welcome to QMOS Project documentation!
 ============================================
-This interface will provide you the indepth details of all the codes used in the Query Based Multi-Document Opinion Oriented Summarization (QMOS).
+This interface will provide you the indepth details of all the codes used in the Query Based Multi-Document Opinion Oriented Summarization (QMOS) project.

 **TEAM MEMBERS**: